-Casio offers 6 models of piano type weighted key digital pianos under $1000US internet discount price including the basic CDP130 ($449US), the brand new Privia PX160 ($499US - I will have a review of this one soon) which replaces the discontinued PX150, Casio PX350 ($699US), the brand new CGP700 (review coming soon), the brand new PX360 (review coming soon), PX760 compact cabinet model and new replacement of the discontinued PX750 ($799US - lower left pic), and PX780 compact cabinet model ($999US internet discount price), and the top of the line Privia PX860 ($999US internet price).
-Casio also offers a new Pro Digital Stage Piano called the PX5S at $999US internet price which has no built-in speakers and is primarily for people who want to perform on stage, church, in studio, etc, and will be using their own powered monitors or speakers, but want something a bit more flexible in terms of live instrument sound and effects along with controlling capabilities.
+Casio now offers 9 models of piano type weighted key digital pianos under $1000US internet discount price including the basic CDP130 ($449US), the brand new Privia PX160 ($499US - I will have a review of this one soon) which replaces the discontinued PX150, Casio PX350 ($699US), the brand new CGP700 (review coming soon), the brand new PX360 (review coming soon), PX760 compact cabinet model and new replacement of the discontinued PX750 ($799US - lower left pic), and PX780 compact cabinet model ($999US internet discount price), and the top of the line Privia PX860 ($999US internet price).
+Casio also offers a Pro Digital Stage Piano called the PX5S at $999US internet price which has no built-in speakers and is primarily for people who want to perform on stage, church, in home studio, etc, and will be using their own powered monitors or speakers, but want something a bit more flexible in terms of live instrument sound and effects along with controlling capabilities.
 Go here for my full PX5S review: Casio PX5S Review.
 Finally, Casio will be introducing in a couple of months a 2016 model portable digital piano called the PX560 ($1199 internet discount price) which will be the first lightweight self-contained (with internal speakers and music rack) keyboard instrument to straddle the worlds of pro digital pianos with home digital pianos.
 I have played this new upcoming model many times already and will have a review of this very impressive instrument.
 Although it is sold on the internet for more than $1000, it is worth consideration if it is within your budget and you're looking for a feature packed portable digital piano.
 Go to the following link to read my PX560 review: Casio PX560 Review